-I grew up in a very small town in Vietnam, where the rivers run slow and the people run deep.
+I grew up in a very small village in Vietnam, where the rivers run slow and the people run deep.
 It was a small, quiet place that taught me two things early: that hard work is not optional, and that caring for others is not weakness.

 I carry both of those everywhere I go.
 Into every research paper.
 Every training room.
 Every stage I stand on.